markmckeown/digby/README.md

 Within Digby, transactions are supported via `_txn` methods.
 The client starts a transaction with `db.new_transaction` and passes the transaction context to subsequent operations.
 When ready, the client calls `db.commit`.
 Operations modify the tree during the transaction but do not update the master page until the commit.

 Because Digby uses COW, it naturally supports multiple readers that do not block each other or the writer, but it restricts writes to a single concurrent writer.
-Readers can use version information in pages/tuples to detect stale state and retry.
+Readers can use version information in pages/tuples to detect stale state and retry, also it would be possible to add support for multiple snapshots so a reader never encounters stale state.
 Supporting complex transactions with multiple concurrent writers and rollbacks would likely require an ARIES-type approach.
 If switching to an ARIES approach, can the log be efficiently maintained in the same file as the tree?

 ### Checksums and Merkle Trees
 Both ZFS and Bcachefs store the checksum for a page in the pointer to the page/object rather than in the page itself, except for the supernblock.
-This forms a Merkle tree (similar to Git) and catches complex errors like phantom writes, misdirected I/O, and DMA parity errors better than simple bit rot checks. bcachefs stores checksums for the blocks in a seperate tree.
-(Is it a challenge for a FS to store the checksum in the page, making serving the page to clients tricky).
+This forms a Merkle tree (similar to Git) and catches complex errors like lost or phantom writes, misdirected I/O, and DMA parity errors better than simple bit rot checks. bcachefs stores checksums for the blocks in a seperate tree, this causes write amplification.

+Is it a challenge for a FS to store the checksum in the page, making serving the pages to clients tricky?

 In Digby, embedding the checksum in the page pointer presents challenges:
 *   **Checksum Size**: A fixed size (e.g., 32-bit `xxhash32` or 64-bit `xxhash3`) would be needed.